ctz/graviola/README.md

 AES and GHASH always use intrinsics (there are no fallbacks).

 On x86_64, we have a stitched by-8 AES-CTR and a by-8 GHASH (they are not currently interleaved; this is future work.)
+There is also an optional AVX-512 by-16 AES-CTR and GHASH -- currently this requires nightly and setting `RUSTFLAGS="--cfg graviola_nightly"`.

 On aarch64 we have a by-8 AES-CTR and by-8 GHASH (this is neither interleaved nor stitched).

 ## Architecture